-Vasectomy is the name given to the operation that makes men infertile by blocking the sperm movement from the testes.
+A vasectomy is a procedure that makes men infertile by blocking the sperm movement from the testes.
 The procedure prevents the passage of sperm by cutting the sperm tubes and blocking their ends.
 It is the most efficient form of contraception currently available.

-The production of the male hormone (testosterone) by the testes is completely unaffected.
+The production of the male hormone (testosterone) by the testes is entirely unaffected.
 Your ejaculation after a vasectomy will be free of sperm although the semen volume will remain unchanged.

 With this new approach, there is no knife, no cutting incision, no stitches, and no needles.
-Men who have undergone No-Scalpel Vasectomy (NSV) express amazement at the minimal physical discomfort they experienced both during the procedure and during recovery.
+Men who have undergone No-Scalpel Vasectomy express amazement at the minimal physical discomfort they experienced both during the procedure and the healing.

-The No-Scalpel Vasectomy is a simple and gentle procedure that has significant advantages over conventional vasectomy.
+The NSV is a gentle and straightforward procedure that has significant advantages over conventional vasectomy.
 It is comparatively faster, has a shorter recovery time, is safer and is virtually pain-free.

 The No-Needle Vasectomy

-If you dislike needles, a no-needle vasectomy can be arranged.
+If you dislike needles, we can arrange for a no-needle vasectomy.

-With a conventional vasectomy procedure, a doctor would make two incisions, one on each side of the scrotum, perform the procedure, and then stitch up the incisions.
-The stitches would then have to be removed about a week later.
+The traditional vasectomy involves the doctor making two incisions, one on each side of the scrotum, and then stitching up the incisions.
+The doctor then removes the stitches a few weeks later.